differint/differint/README.md

 functionCheck | Determines if algorithm function input is callable or an array of numbers test_func | Testing function for docstring examples poch | Computes the Pochhammer symbol
-GLcoeffs | Determines the convolution filter used in the GL algorithm RLcoeffs | Calculates the coefficients used in the RLpoint and RL algorithms RLmatrix | Determines the matrix used in the RL algorithm
+GLcoeffs | Determines the convolution filter composed of generalized binomial coefficients used in the GL algorithm RLcoeffs | Calculates the coefficients used in the RLpoint and RL algorithms RLmatrix | Determines the matrix used in the RL algorithm